+- 35.1.
+Qualification and Eligibility

-35.1.1.
+- 35.1.1.
 Experienced IBA ITO (Referee and Judge Evaluator) who has passed the IBA ITO Certification Course and an additional IBA Certification Course specifically designed for Referee &Judge Evaluators/Observer.

+- 35.2.
+Appointment

 - 35.2.1.
-IBA will appoint one (1) Observer for any IBA-Owned or IBA-Sanctioned event (World, IOC & Multi-sport). - 35.3.
+IBA will appoint one (1) Observer for one ring, and two (2) for two rings, at any IBA-Owned or IBA-Sanctioned event (World, IOC & Multi-sport). - 35.3.
 Duties - 35.3.1.
-Observe the scores of the Judges, as well as, the Evaluators - 35.3.2.
-Enter Judge's scores after each round (if not automated) and evaluate against the evaluators' scores into the IBA Database - 35.3.3.
+Observe the scores of the Judges, as well as, the Evaluators. - 35.3.2.
+Enter Judge's scores after each round (if not automated) and evaluate against the evaluators' scores into the IBA Database. - 35.3.3.
 Compare Judge's scores with Evaluators score in each round and make appropriate deductions against each judge (if not automated). - 35.3.4.
-Be a member of the Protest Jury - 35.3.5.
-Record all protests and outcomes using the IBA Database - 35.3.6.
-Evaluate performance of R&J Evaluator - 35.3.7.
-Back up Evaluator if any national neutrality conflicts arise
+Be a member of the Bout Review Jury and to support the mechanism in place by providing input following the scoring of each round/Bout. - 35.3.5.
+Record all protests and outcomes using the IBA Database. - 35.3.6.
+Evaluate performance of R&J Evaluator. - 35.3.7.
+Back up Evaluator if any national neutrality conflicts arise.

-RULE 36.
-NATIONAL TECHNICAL OFFICIALS
+36. NATIONAL TECHNICAL OFFICIALS

 - 36.1.
 Host National Federation nominates qualified persons as National Technical Officials ("NTO's") for the following positions: - 36.1.1.
-Timekeeper (use of an IBA 1-star Referee and Judge for this position is strongly recommended) - 36.1.2.
-Gong Operator - 36.1.3.
-Record Book Manager - 36.1.4.
-Assistant Referee and Judge Coordinator - 36.1.5.
-Assistant Equipment Manager - 36.2.
+Timekeeper (use of an IBA 1-star Referee and Judge for this position is strongly recommended). - 36.1.2.
+Gong Operator. - 36.1.3.
+Record Book Manager. - 36.1.4.
+Assistant Referee and Judge Coordinator. - 36.1.5.
+Assistant Equipment Manager. - 36.2.
 Every NTO must respect and sign the IBA Code of Conduct (Appendix 4 of these rules).

-RULE 37.
-TIMEKEEPER AND GONG OPERATOR
+37. TIMEKEEPER AND GONG OPERATOR

 - 37.1.
 The duties of the Timekeeper & Gong Operator can be performed by one person; however, at IBA-owned and IBA sanctioned Competitions, it is recommended to have two persons to perform these duties to ensure consistent quality control. - 37.2.
-Duties

-- 37.2.1.
+Duties - 37.2.1.
 Regulate the number and duration of the rounds and the intervals between the rounds.
 The intervals between the rounds must be of one (1) minute. - 37.2.2.
 The Timekeeper & Gong Operator must start and end each round by striking the gong. - 37.2.3.
-Ten (10) seconds before the end of each round, the Timekeeper & Gong Operator will signal the approaching end of the round. - 37.2.4.
-The Timekeeper & Gong Operator must regulate all periods of time and counts by a watch or clock but will only stop the clock when instructed by the Referee with the command "time" resuming after the Referee gives the command "box". - 37.2.5.
+Ten (10) seconds before the end of each round, the Timekeeper & Gong.
+Operator will signal the approaching end of the round. - 37.2.4.
+The Timekeeper & Gong Operator must regulate all periods of time and counts by a watch or clock but will only stop the clock when instructed by the

+- Referee with the command "time" resuming after the Referee gives the command "box". - 37.2.5.
 Following a Knockdown, the Timekeeper & Gong Operator will give the sound signal to the Referee indicating the elapsing seconds while the Referee is counting. - 37.2.6.
 If, at the end of a round, a Boxer is knocked down and the Referee is in the course of counting, the gong indicating the end of the round will not be sounded.
 The gong will be sounded only when the Referee gives the command "box" indicating the continuation of the Bout. - 37.2.7.
 The Timekeeper & Gong Operator will regulate the time when a low blow or Loss of Consciousness occurs and if a Boxer falls out of the ring.

-RULE 38.
-ANNOUNCER
+38. ANNOUNCER